sf-wdi-18/notes/lectures/week-07/day-2-active-record/README.md

 # Know Your Relationships!

-## High-Level Lesson Overview

-Today we'll be:

- - Reviewing what you already learned about associations from Mongoose
- - Translatihg what you've learned into Rails
- - Discussing migrations. _This is a new concept for us!_

 | Objective                                                                     |
 | :-------------------                                                          |
 | Understand how to create one-to-many and many-to-many relationships in rails. |